 The training collar must not be used to systematically make the dog obey but rather to teach the dog precise commands.
-Furthermore, its use should be temporary and no longer be useful once the dog understands what its owner expects.
+Furthermore, its use should be no longer useful once the dog understands what their owner expects.

 During off-leash walks, if the dog does not respond to the recall or refuses to return:

-Similarly, if the use of the training collar is exclusively for punitive purposes, the dog may be led to believe that it has done something wrong when the collar is put on when only the owner is acting in anticipation.
+Similarly, if the use of the training collar is exclusively for punitive purposes, the dog may be led to believe that they have done something wrong when the collar is put on when only the owner is acting in anticipation.
 What impact does this have on the relationship and trust between dog and owner?